apayziev/Upwork-Successfull-Projects/taan scraper/README.md

 # TAAN Member Information Web Scraper

-This web scraper is specifically designed to collect member information from the Trade Association of Nepal (TAAN) website.
+This web scraper is specifically designed to collect member information from the Trade Association of Nepal (TAAN) **[website](https://www.taan.org.np/members)**.
 It efficiently extracts various details about TAAN members, providing valuable insights into the organization's membership base.

 ## Features